The Gerund

 Attribute:

-Part of verbal predicate:
+Part of the verbal predicate:

-He started working from morning.
+He started working in the morning.

-Part of nominal predicate:
+Part of the nominal predicate:

 His greatest pleasure is singing.